Lumbar Spinal Stenosis - Symptoms

 symptom is leg pain that happens when you walk or stand and feels better when

 you sit.
 You feel pain in your legs, because the

 nerve roots that pass through the lower

 People often have leg pain when

-uphill, riding a bicycle, or leaning over a grocery cart, for example.
+are sitting, walking uphill, riding a bicycle, or leaning over a grocery cart,

 - Low back pain.